This guidance has been designed to act as a point of reference. For further details please refer to the full maternity leave policy.

 All members of staff who are pregnant automatically qualify for one year’s Statutory Maternity Leave, regardless of their length of service with College.
 Where the partner of a member of staff also works at the College, they may be entitled to the College’s Paternity/Maternity Support Leave.

-Where a member of staff meets the Maternity Leave eligibility and pay entitlements, they will be entitled to receive payment during her period of Maternity Leave in the form of Statutory Maternity Pay (SMP).
-They may also be entitled to receive enhanced College pay during her period of leave.
+Where a member of staff meets the Maternity Leave eligibility and pay entitlements, they will be entitled to receive payment during their period of Maternity Leave in the form of Statutory Maternity Pay (SMP).
+They may also be entitled to receive enhanced College pay during their period of leave.

 Other family leave types